-Pixar and Ghibli both know how to make a great character: and it doesn't matter if the character in question is a human, or a toy, or whatever a Totoro might be.
+Pixar and Ghibli both know how to make a great character: and it doesn't matter if the character in question is a human, a toy, or whatever a Totoro might be.
 It doesn't matter if the character talks, or is silent, either.
 Pixar and Ghibli have been around the block enough times to know how to make us really care about a character.
-My crying for a box full of plastic and cotton stuffing has to be testament to that fact.
+My crying for a box full of plastic and cotton stuffing has to be a testament to that fact.
 In a close inspection, however, both production studios have their own strengths and weaknesses.

 All in all... it's close.
 It's really close.

-If compared film for film, I'd have to say that Studio Ghibli contains the best of the best, while Pixar contains the best of the worst.
+If comparing film for film, I'd have to say that Studio Ghibli contains the best of the best, while Pixar contains the best of the worst.
 Pixar has nothing as good as Spirited Away, which is probably one of the greatest films of all time.
 On the other hand, even Pixar's rare fumble is somewhat more interesting than My Neighbors the Yamadas.
 However, going to the filmographies of both studios, Studio Ghibli's films maintain a higher standard of quality for most of the list.
 It's close enough to warrant an entire article discussing it, but in the end...